 - Mutual need – Both parties should have identifiable needs that the other party can help fulfill to achieve the partnership goals.
 You need sales; they have feet on the street.
 You need access to federal government customers; they specialize in selling products to the government.

 - Reciprocal need – Both parties need to have reciprocal needs, meaning both parties benefit from addressing each parties’ individual needs.
 You and your partner both need additional revenue; your partner needs access to new medical products; you are offering a new diagnostic tool to a medical market you are currently unknown in.

 A very important consideration is culture.
-If you are a start up with a freewheeling workforce of ten people that live their jobs 24×7 you are not likely to find happiness in an agreement with a more established company that is content working 40-hour weeks.
-There will be times when this may be the only choice and that is fine, but expectations should reflect that reality.
+If you are a start up with a freewheeling workforce of 10 people who live their jobs 24×7 you are not likely to find happiness in an agreement with a more established company that is content working 40-hour weeks.
+There will be times when this may be the only choice and that is fine.
+But expectations should reflect that reality.

 Perhaps the key element in this area has to do with goals.
 Can both parties share the same goal of success derived from the partnership?
 If one party is essentially enabling the success of the other at the possible expense of losing out on other opportunities, then the partnership will be fragile and at risk during stressful times.

 Selecting a Technology Partner – Vetting Potential Partners

 The initial task in selecting a partner is to establish a clear vision of what the successful partner relationship will look like.
 If you can’t identify your destination, then you should not start your trip.